devniz/jsFormValidator/README.md

 ### 3) Validate your form with one single line of code and check what's happen in your browser console!

 ```
-jsFormValidator.App.create().Validator.applyRules('Login');
+jsFormValidator.App.create().Validator.applyRules('Login'); //Magic! make sure that the parameter is equal to the folder created into models/forms
 ```

 That's All Folks!

 ## Notes
 You need to keep the structures of the folder models/forms where the rules.json should be.
 It doesn't matter how you setup jsForm and where you use it as it is a global object, but the models folder should always be at the root of your application.
-The JSON file 'rules.json' must be valid in each of your form validation folder (Login) and must keep the same name i.e rules.json.
+The JSON file 'rules.json' must be valid in each of your form validation folder (Login or whatever other name) and must keep the same name i.e rules.json.

 ### Rules